seanohue/solace-assignment/DISCUSSION.md

 ## Meta-commentary

-Typically, I would break these into more granular pull requests, maybe a chain of PRs.
+Typically, I would break these changes into more granular pull requests, maybe a chain of PRs.
 For sake of time, I will do just a single PR but attempt granular and meaningful working commits within the PR.

+## First Impressions and Concerns

-## Project Install
+### Project Install

 Noted several packages that had vulnerabilities.
 Initially, I chose only to upgrade the ones that could be upgraded without breaking the project.
 This is because I wanted to get the project up and running first, so I could see what the non-broken version looked like before making any breaking changes.
+(Note: Did not get around to upgrading all packages, only non-breaking ones)

-## Running the development server
+### Running the development server

 The Next.js app compiles and builds in under 3 seconds.
 I'm not familiar enough with Next to know if this is expected or not; it seems acceptable but I know that some small apps with different bundlers such as vite can take under a second to build.

 After the initial build, loading the page seemed to take several seconds so there may be some performance issues there that can be addressed.
 I may use Lighthouse or a different tool to test the performance and see where bottlenecks are.
 I will also want to add a loading state here so that it does not appear to be frozen or broken to the user.
+(Note: Did not get around to doing any major perf profiling here)

-## UI/UX issues
+### UI/UX issues

 My first impression (without looking at the code) is that there is little to no CSS styling being done, and as a result the table is a bit ugly and hard to read (no offense).
 There is a heading at the top, a search bar that is very plain, and a table with some data.
 There is also a small error banner at the bottom though it does not indicate what the error is.